 Because of their deep study in magic, wizards are able to choose a school of magic that they are particularly knowledgeable in.
 They choose an archetype at level 1 and gain unique benefits based on what school of magic they choose.

-Each school is based around the type of magic.
+Each school is based on the type of magic.
 A School of Evocation Wizard has features that allow it to deal more damage or protect party members from friendly fire.
 While a School of Enchantment Wizard is able to charm or manipulate creatures and even alter their memories.

 A wizard is always going to be reliant on casting spells.
 That’s their class identity, but the archetype carves out a niche for your character in their role.